dkrasins/istio-ambient-podman/README.md

 # Reproducing

 If you have [Oracle Cloud Native Environment](github.com/oracle-cne/ocne) installed, you can just run `sh bug.sh`.
-Otherwise, install Kubernetes and Istio in ambient mode via [the Istio Ambient mode installation guide](https://istio.io/latest/docs/ambient/install/helm/) and remove the cluster provisioning step from `bug.sh`.
+Otherwise, provision a Kubernetes cluster and run `sh bug.sh --nocne`.

 # Results